Amazon Elastic Compute Cloud: Instance types

+In 2025, AWS expanded EC2 with the compute-optimized C8gn family, powered by Graviton4 and offering up to 600 Gbps network bandwidth (about 30% higher compute performance than C7gn), and introduced G6f fractional-GPU instances that let customers provision one-eighth, one-quarter, or one-half of an NVIDIA L4 GPU for right-sized graphics/ML workloads.

 Cost

 As of April 2018, Amazon charged about $0.0058 per hour ($4.176 per month) for the smallest "Nano Instance" (t2.nano) virtual machine running Linux or Windows.
 Storage-optimized instances cost as much as $4.992 per hour (i3.16xlarge).
 "Reserved" instances can go as low as $2.50 per month for a three-year prepaid plan.
 The data transfer charge ranges from free to $0.12 per gigabyte, depending on the direction and monthly volume (inbound data transfer is free on all AWS services).

-EC2 costs can be analyzes using the Amazon Cost and Usage Report.
+EC2 costs can be analyzed using the Amazon Cost and Usage Report.
 There are many different cost categories for EC2 including: hourly Instance Charges, Data Transfer, EBS Volumes, EBS Volume Snapshots, and Nat Gateway.